kaustubh57/reactjs-experiments/README-reactjs-learning.md

     - The Render Function
     - Create a Component Instance
     - Render a Component
+  - Components and Advanced JSX (https://www.codecademy.com/courses/react-101/lessons/react-components-advanced-jsx)
+    - Use multiline JSX in a Component
+    - User a variale attribute in a Component
+    - Put Logic in a Rneder Function
+    - Use a conditional in a Render Function
+    - Use "this" in a Component
+    - Use an Event Listener in a Component
+  - createClass/extends
+  - Rendering
+  - Attach to the dom
+  - Properties
+  - State management
+    - demo write a click counter
   - [Component Lifecycle](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)
     <br/><img src="/documents/images/react-component-lifecycle.png?raw=true" alt="Component Lifecycle" height="480px"/>